-- If any of your smoke alarms have a one year battery, make sure it is changed every year.
-Only take the battery out when you need to replace it. - Never disconnect or take the batteries out of your alarm if it goes off by mistake. - Standard battery operated alarms are the cheapest option, but the batteries need to be replaced every year. - A lot of people forget to test the batteries, so longer life batteries are better.
+- Never disconnect or take the batteries out of your alarm if it goes off by mistake. - Standard battery operated alarms are the cheapest option, but the batteries need to be replaced every year. - A lot of people forget to test the batteries, so longer life batteries are better. - An alarm with ten-year batteries is the best option.

 - Mains-powered alarms are powered by your home power supply.
-They need to be installed by a qualified electrician, but like battery alarms, they do require testing. - Testing smoke alarms tests the smoke sensor as well as the power supply and/or battery. - You can even have linked alarms installed, so that when one alarm detects a fire they all go off together.
+Generally they don't need replacable batteries, but need to be installed by a qualified electrician. - Alarms that plug into a light socket use a rechargeable battery, which is charged when the light is on. - You can even have linked alarms installed, so that when one alarm detects a fire they all go off together.
 This is useful if you live in a large house or over several levels.

 Strobe light and vibratingpad alarms are available for those who are deaf or hard of hearing.
-Contact the Action on Hearing Loss Information Line on 0808 808 0123 or textphone 0808 808 9000
+Contact the Action on Hearing Loss Information Line on 0808 808 0123 or textphone 0808 808 9000.